mypreview/woo-additional-terms/readme.txt

 By including these additional terms, you can provide your customers with a clear understanding of your store’s policies and procedures, ultimately enhancing their shopping experience and building trust in your brand.

+For more information and setup instructions, visit the [Woo Additional Terms Plugin Documentation](https://mypreview.github.io/woo-additional-terms/ "Visit plugin documentation").
+Elevate your customer experience and solidify your store's policies!

 ## Unlock Advanced Features for Your WooCommerce Store
 If you are looking for more advanced features to customize your WooCommerce store’s checkout process, [Woo Additional Terms PRO](https://mypreview.one/woo-additional-terms "Woo Additional Terms (PRO)") is the solution for you.
 With the Pro version, you get all the benefits of the free version, plus many additional features that allow you to take control of your store’s policies and improve customer trust.